justmars/corpus-unpdf/README.md

-# corpus-pdf-ocr
+# corpus-unpdf

-Given Supreme Court decisions in PDF format with a possible footnote indicator in the page, extract the body and annex separately then join them together.
+Parse Philippine Supreme Court decisions issued in PDF format as text.

-# TODOs

-1. check decision 32498 as PDF
+See applying 32498 as image PDF vs. others using blocks